Aviatorscode2/Donut-Finder/docs/tutorials/donut-store/search-store-by-name.md

 ### Before You Start

-Before starting this tutorial, ensure you set up your test environment by following the steps outlined in the [Before you start a tutorial](../before-you-start-tutorial.md) section.
+Before starting this tutorial, ensure you set up your test environment by following the steps outlined in the [installation guide](../../Quickstart/installation.md).

 > Expect this tutorial to take about 5-3 minutes to complete.